ErrorRadar: Benchmarking Complex Mathematical Reasoning of Multimodal Large Language Models Via Error Detection: Conclusion

 \section{Conclusion}

-In conclusion, this work introduces \dataset, the first multimodal benchmark designed specifically for evaluating MLLMs's reasoning in mathematical error detection scenarios.
+In conclusion, we introduce \dataset, the first multimodal benchmark designed specifically for evaluating MLLMs's reasoning in mathematical error detection scenarios.
 By focusing on both \textit{error step identification} and \textit{error categorization}, \dataset bridges a critical research gap in assessing MLLMs’ capabilities in complex mathematical reasoning.
 The dataset's construction, based on real-world student interactions, ensures a robust evaluation framework that reflects genuine user needs.
-Our extensive experimental analysis, comparing leading open-source and proprietary MLLMs, reveals significant challenges in error detection, highlighting the need for continued advancements in this domain.
-As MLLMs continue to evolve, \dataset serves as an essential benchmark for driving improvements in the effectiveness of multimodal reasoning systems in real-world applications, on the path to Artificial General Intelligence.
+Extensive experimental analysis, comparing leading open-source and proprietary MLLMs, reveals significant challenges in error detection, highlighting the need for continued advancements in the multimodal reasoning domain towards Artificial General Intelligence.